lupinskij/m-blog/README.md

 * set DIGITAL_OCEAN_CLIENT_ID and DIGITAL_OCEAN_API_KEY environment variables
 * vagrant up production --provider=digital_ocean

+* redeploying
+  * vagrant provision production

+* to be able to deploy your public key must be in ~/.ssh/authorized_keys on the droplet

 ## Seeding with data
 A common problem is ""well now that I have it running how can I get content into the blog?"